Fine-Tuning Language Models with Advantage-Induced Policy Alignment: Fine-Tuning Based on Reinforcement Learning

 \subsection{Advantage-Induced Policy Alignment}

-To project the optimal policy $\pi^\star$ in \eqref{eq:closed_form_pi} onto the parameterized policy space, we may also consider another distance instead of $\mathsf{KL}$-divergence.
+To project the optimal policy $\pi^\star$ in \eqref{eq:closed_form_pi} onto the parameterized policy space, we consider another distance instead of $\mathsf{KL}$-divergence.
 In \algname, we employ the squared error between log probabilities in place of the $\mathsf{KL}$-divergence:

-Similar to our implementation of AWR, we also apply $Z(s)\approx 1$, and consider a weighted sum of squared errors with states sampled from $d^{\pi_{\sf old}}$, giving rise to the following population loss:
+Similar to the approximation in AWR, we also apply $Z(s)\approx 1$, and minimize the expected loss under a state distribution $d^{\pi_{\sf old}}$ in each round, giving rise to the following population loss:

 The empirical loss on a finite dataset $\mathcal{D}$ sampled from $d^{\pi_{\sf old}}$ is thus

 Assuming that the parameter space is $\Theta = \mathbb{B}^d$ and that the parameterized policy space is well-specified such that $\pi^\star\in \{\pi_\theta \mid \theta\in\Theta\}$, where $\pi^\star$ is defined in Equation (\ref{eq:closed_form_pi}), we can establish theoretically that the empirical loss is a reasonable surrogate for the population loss. \begin{theorem} Let $\theta^\star \in \argmin_{\theta\in\Theta} \mathcal{L}^{\mathsf{APA}}(\theta)$ be a minimizer of the population loss.
 Then